godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 _________

-You should now be able to sprint if you press the ``shift`` button, and can toggle the flash light on and off by pressing the ``F`` button!
+You should now be able to sprint if you press :kbd:`Shift`, and can toggle the flash light on and off by pressing :kbd:`F`!

 Go try it out!
 You can change the sprint-related class variables to make the player faster or slower when sprinting!